tinmodeHuang/bark/docs/source/installation.md

 4. Install Virtual Env: `pip3 install virtualenv==16.7.8`
 5. Use `git clone https://github.com/bark-simulator/bark.git` or download the repository from this page.
 6. Change directory to bark
-7. Run `bash install.sh`: creates a virtual environment (located in python/venv) and installs all python packages
+8. Run `bash install.sh`: creates a virtual environment (located in python/venv) and installs all python packages(you may need to install testresources with ```sudo apt install python3-testresources```)
-8. Run `source dev_into.sh`: activates the virtual environment (make sure to run this before bazel)
+9. Run `source dev_into.sh`: activates the virtual environment (make sure to run this before bazel)
-9. Use `bazel test //...` to validate that BARK is working.
+10. Use `bazel test //...` to validate that BARK is working.
-10. Finally, try one of the examples provided in BARK by running `bazel run //bark/examples:merging`.
+11. Finally, try one of the examples provided in BARK by running `bazel run //bark/examples:merging`.

 ## Setup on MacOS